 NOTE: The LC50 is the concentration at which 50% of the embryos die at the end of 5 days of exposure to a chemical compound.
 Use a minimum of 20 embryos for testing the toxicity of each concentration of a compound23.

 4.1.7.
-Construct a curve for mortality of embryos for all the concentration using a suitable program.
+Construct a curve for mortality of embryos for all the concentrations using a suitable program.

 REPRESENTATIVE RESULTS: